Popstar: Never Stop Never Stopping: Plot

 Conner begins his tour, but the shows do not sell as well as he had hoped.
-Harry suggests they hire hip-hop artist Hunter the Hungry as an opening act, and the ticket sales begin to rise.
-Conner adds new gimmicks to his act, including a robotic mask for Owen, and publicizes his relationship with actress Ashley Wednesday.
-But when a trick is seemingly botched in Nashville, Conner is exposed naked (without his penis visible) mid-concert and becomes the subject of mockery.
-Conner's publicist, Paula Klein, suggests he pull another publicity stunt to deflect attention from his humiliation.
-Conner decides to propose to Ashley on live TV, with a display including several trained wolves and a performance by Seal.
-Seal's vocals agitate the wolves, and they break loose, mauling the attendees.
-The backlash against Conner grows, and Ashley breaks up with him and starts dating Seal, who sues Conner for his injuries.
+Harry suggests they hire up and coming rapper Hunter the Hungry as an opening act, and the ticket sales begin to rise.
+Conner adds new gimmicks to his act, including a robotic mask for Owen, who feels increasingly ostracized, and publicizes his relationship with actress Ashley Wednesday.
+However, when a trick is botched in Nashville, Conner is exposed naked (without his penis visible) mid-concert and becomes the subject of mockery.
+Conner's publicist Paula Klein suggests he pull another publicity stunt to deflect attention from his humiliation.

+Conner decides to propose to his girlfriend Ashley on E! with a display including several trained Party Wolves (since a psychic mentioned that Ashley was a wolf in a past life) and a performance by Seal.
+Seal's vocals agitate the wolves and after Harry tells a Party Wolves handler that he cannot stop the performance, they break loose, mauling the press, the orchestra, and their handlers.
+Seal fights one of them, claiming his scars are the result of a former wolf attack.
+Before he can enter the limousine, he gets mauled by an unseen wolf as Conner, Ashley, and Harry flee.
+A news report states that Seal sued Conner over his latest wolf injuries as Seal's fans and the public castigate Conner.
+After the incident, Conner and Owen appear as guests on The Tonight Show Starring Jimmy Fallon.
+The two perform the "Donkey Roll", the Style Boyz's biggest hit, onstage with Fallon filling in for Lawrence, which is humiliating for Conner and gratifying for Owen.
+Later, a news report states that Ashley has broken up with Conner.

-Worried about the declining quality of his friend's music, Owen sets up a meeting between himself, Conner, and Lawrence.
-The reunion ends poorly when Conner refuses to acknowledge that Lawrence wrote the track that launched his career.
-As the solo tour progresses Hunter's career takes off, selling more records than Connor, and Hunter begins to extend his opening performances.
-At a concert, Hunter announces that he will perform as long as possible, causing Conner to rush to the stage.
-A brawl ensues when Hunter quietly admits that he orchestrated Conner's wardrobe malfunction.
-Conner demands that Harry let Hunter go and fires Harry after discovering he has signed Hunter.
-Connquest is later knocked off the charts, and Aquaspin decides to pull their sponsorship.
+Worried about the declining quality of his friend's music in light of low sales and after watching The Parent Trap, Owen sets up a meeting between himself, Conner, and Lawrence in a limousine in the hopes of bringing them back together.
+The limousine gets mobbed by fans, and the reunion ends poorly when Conner refuses to acknowledge that Lawrence wrote the track that launched his career.
+As the solo tour progresses, Hunter's career takes off, selling more records than Conner and extending the length of his opening performances.

+At one of the concerts, Hunter announces that he will not leave the stage, angering Conner.
+Conner rushes the stage, but a brawl ensues when Hunter admits that he orchestrated Conner's wardrobe malfunction.
+Conner demands that Harry fire Hunter as the opener, but when Harry refuses, he discovers that Harry has signed Hunter.
+Feeling betrayed and frustrated with his declining popularity, Conner fires Harry.
+Connquest is later knocked off the charts and Aquaspin decides to pull their sponsorship.
+The remainder of the Connquest tour is cancelled.